DavidBerdik/PyGAAP/PyGAAP_developer_manual.md

 ### <span style="color:#aaeeff">Class variables for Analysis Methods
 - ```_NoDistanceFunction_``` (boolean) if an anlysis method does not allow a distance function to be set, add this and set it to ```True```.
 It's okay to omit this variable if it would be set to ```False```.
+- ```_multiprocessing_score``` (integer) the "time-consumingness" of an analysis method.
+Default is 1 (or if omitted).
+The score for all analysis methods will be summed before processing to determine if multi-processing is needed.
+Set a higher score if a method usually takes particularly long.

 ## <span style="color:#aaeeff"> Class functions</span> <a name="class_functions"></a>
 - All modules are required to have ```displayName()``` and ```displayDescription()```.